qmed-asia/Llama3-Finetuning-CPU-GPU/CPU Finetune/README.md

 # Hardware Used
 This code was tested on 4th Gen Intel® Xeon® Scalable Processors (Formerly Sapphire Rapids) [https://www.intel.com/content/www/us/en/developer/articles/technical/fourth-generation-xeon-scalable-family-overview.html repeat] to provide the necessary computational power for training and fine-tuning large language models on CPUs.
 Memory management was facilitated by 512GB DDR4 RAM and 2TB NVMe SSDs for storage.

+# Extra Remarks
+Prompts are needed for finetuning.
+Please prepare your own prompts as needed.
+Refer to the code file.